Trump is promising new steps to tackle homelessness and crime in Washington

 “None of those conditions exist in our city right now," she said.
 “We are not experiencing a spike in crime.
 In fact, we’re watching our crime numbers go down.”

-Associated Press writers Ashraf Khalil and Michelle L. Price contributed to this report.
+Associated Press writers Ashraf Khalil, Alanna Durkin Richer and Michelle L. Price contributed to this report.